Emergency Assessment Unit (EAU)

 Please wash your hands using soap and water or the gel/foam provided before entering the ward.
 Gel/foam is found in dispensers inside and outside the doors to the ward.

 Please report to the nurses station on entry to the ward and you will be directed to the person you are visiting.

 EAU is an assessment unit which means that you will be assessed by a member of either medical, surgical or the orthopaedic team.
 If then clinically required you may be transferred to another ward.

 EAU has a Team of Receptionists, Nurses, HCA’s, Domestics Consultants and other clinical staff, and Trackers.
 Intermediate Care Team is also based in this area.

 While you are in hospital, you may be transferred from one ward to another.
 These transfers will be agreed with a consultant, and your relatives will be informed by ward staff where you have gone.

 If you are in pain, discomfort or worried, please let the ward staff know.

 Your medical information is strictly confidential and will not be passed onto anyone without your permission.
-But if you wish, staff will keep relatives informed about your progress.
+But if you wish, staff can keep relatives informed about your progress at your request.